dlghdwn008/Moon/about/index.md

 ## Publications
 * International Conference
     - "Teacher and Student Joint Learning for Compact Facial Landmark Detection Network", Interational Conference on Multimedia Modeling
+    - "Region-guided adversarial learning for anatomical landmark detection in uterus ultrasound image", Accepted to SPIE Medical Image 2019
 * International Journal
     - "Lightweight and EffectiveFacial Landmark Detection using Adversarial Learning with Face GeometricMap Generative Network", Accepted to IEEE Transactions on Circuit Systems and Video Technology(IF:3.558)